Brent Venables believes there’s no limit to what Sooners can achieve

 Now, the Sooners enter the toughest conference in college football, the [autotag]SEC[/autotag].

-Oklahoma must continue along their current trajectory and take another step forward in 2024.
+Oklahoma must continue along its trajectory and take another step forward in 2024.
 However, a brutal schedule in a very strong conference will make that difficult to do.
-But Venables was hired with the SEC move in mind and has been preparing for this for two and a half years.
+But Venables was hired with the SEC move in mind, and he has been preparing for this for 2 1/2 years.
 His focus is competing for championships in 2024 and beyond.

 OU looks ready to improve again this season with a veteran defense leading the way.
 A younger, but talented, offense has big potential, and the head coach knows special teams must be better.
 Along with breaking in new coordinators on both sides of the ball, there are points of concern on the roster and, of course, with the schedule.
 But the Sooners have the pieces to make another leap in 2024.
-They also have a head coach who feels like he’s improved since this journey started as well.
+They also have a head coach who believes he has improved since this journey started as well.

 Venables joined the SEC Network’s Marty Smith and Ryan McGee on their show, “Marty and McGee” to talk about his team and the program overall entering the SEC.
-He was asked what led to him finally becoming a head coach after a long stint as an assistant first at Kansas State before becoming the defensive coordinator at Oklahoma and then Clemson.
+He was asked what led to him finally becoming a head coach after a long stint as an assistant at Kansas State, defensive coordinator at Oklahoma and then Clemson.

 “I’ve always had this stance.
 That if you have what you’ve always valued, don’t screw it up,” Venables said.
 “I think too often we go with the narrative of the next raise or the next title or the next promotion.
 We make it about ourselves, and then we get into our feelings, and we start comparing our career to someone else’s or whatever everybody else expects you to do.
 When you have this amazing quality of life, don’t screw it up.
 So I always had this amazingly high standard for what it would take for (Venables’ wife) Julie and our family to pivot, and I’ve always been a people person.”